 Aerating your lawn at least once a year, typically in the early spring, is absolutely necessary for a healthy, beautiful yard.
 Aerating your lawn ensures the grass roots receive the oxygen, nutrients, and water they need to grow.
 This also helps keep the soil healthy by reducing compaction and increasing water absorption.
-While many homeowners opt to hire a professional to handle this job for them, click here to read our helpful guide on aeration basics.
+While many homeowners opt to hire a professional to handle this job for them, you can aerate on your own.

 Plant the Wrong Grass Seed

 Whether you seeded your own lawn, used sod, or it was done by a previous homeowner, the grass will not thrive if it’s not right for your climate.
 You want to ensure you’re picking the proper grass seed blend for your area.
 For most of Utah, including Cedar City, you’ll need to pick a cool season grass blend such as Kentucky bluegrass.

 Weeds are an obnoxious, but inevitable part of having a yard.
 While you’ll certainly want to stay on top of pulling weeds regularly, this isn’t a cure-all solution.
 You’ll also want to implement a regular herbicide application into your lawn care schedule.
 Or you can take out the guesswork and labor by having us come do it for you.

 Many homeowners aren’t aware of how frequently, what time, or how much they should be watering their lawns.
 Watering too frequently doesn’t encourage deep root growth which is necessary for a drought-tolerant lawn, so limit your watering to 2-3 times a week.
 You should also avoid watering during the day as this can cause the water to evaporate too quickly.
 The optimal watering time is very early morning, while temperatures are lower and there is typically less wind.
 For more information on watering grass in Cedar City, check out our blog.